Yarek1/Sentiment-analysis/README.md

 # Sentiment-analysis
 This project is about analysis of cellphones and accessories reviews.

+One of the most important fields of NLP is sentiment analysis.
+Sentiment analysis is the process of unearthing or mining meaningful patterns from text data.
+Sentiment analysis can help us attain the attitude and mood of the wider public which can then help us gather insightful information about the context.
+This can then help us predict and make accurate calculated decisions that are based on large sample sets.

 Firstly load data from amazon datasets, there are no NA values.
-After first look we can see time is in Unix type, but change to universal time.
+At the beginning we can see time is in Unix type, but change to universal time.
 (Unix time (also known as Epoch time, POSIX time,[1] seconds since the Epoch,[2] or UNIX Epoch time[3]) is a system for describing a point in time.
 It is the number of seconds that have elapsed since the Unix epoch, minus leap seconds; the Unix epoch is 00:00:00 UTC on 1 January 1970.)
 Most of reviews is positive and write in between 2005-2009 year.